Static vs. Rotating Proxies: Which One Should You Use?

 Here are the benefits you stand to gain when using a static proxy IP address:

+- Performance.
 Static proxies offer supreme performance because they don’t need to change IPs frequently, which can offer lower latency.
-This is beneficial for activities where response time matters, like streaming, e-commerce management, or data scraping.
+It’s beneficial for activities where response time matters, like streaming, e-commerce management, or data scraping.

 Here are the disadvantages of static proxies: